 Located about 9 kilometres west of Sapa town, Fansipan Mountain is the tallest mountain in Vietnam and belongs to Hoang Lien Son Mountain Range.
 Standing at an impressive 3,143m in height, this gigantic wonder is touted to be “the Rooftop of Indochina”.

-Today, everyone has a chance to conquer the summit thanks to the massive cable car system in Fansipan mountain.
-It got the Guinness World Records of the longest three –rope cable car in the world.
+Today, everyone has a chance to conquer the summit thanks to the massive cable car system in Fansipan Mountain.
+It got the Guinness World Records for the longest three–rope cable car in the world.
 For aspiring climbers, make sure you pack everything for a long adventure from shoes, clothing, scarf, tents, blankets, food, water, camera, etc.

 How to get to Fansipan